I Married a Witch: Plot

-Daniel conjures himself a body.
-Then he and Jennifer crash the wedding, though they are at cross purposes.
+Daniel conjures himself a body, then he and Jennifer crash the wedding, though they are at cross purposes.
 Daniel hates all Wooleys and tries to prevent his daughter from helping one of them.
 His attempts at interference land him in jail, too drunk to remember the spell to turn Wallace into a frog.
-Meanwhile, Estelle finds the couple embracing and the wedding is called off.
-Outraged, J.B. promises to denounce the candidate in all his newspapers.
-Wallace finally admits that he loves Jennifer, and they elope.
+Meanwhile, bride-to-be Estelle finds the couple embracing and the wedding is called off.
+Outraged, Estelle's father J.B. promises to denounce Wallace Wooley in all his newspapers.
+Wallace finally admits he loves Jennifer, and they elope.

-Jennifer then works overtime with her witchcraft to rescue Wallace's political career.
-She conjures up little clouds of brainwashing white smoke that "convince" every voter to support Wallace, and he is elected in a landslide, where even his opponent doesn't vote for himself.
-The unanimous vote for him convinces Wallace that she is a witch.
-In disgust, Daniel strips his daughter of her magical powers, and vows to return her to the tree that imprisoned them.
+Jennifer then casts a spell on all the voters and ballots using witchcraft to fix the election – even Wallace's opponent ends up voting for Wallace, and the vote is unanimous.
+The election's outcome convinces Wallace his new wife is indeed a witch.
+Daniel warns his daughter that she must be punished for revealing her true nature to a mortal, and takes away her magical powers.

 In a panic, Jennifer interrupts Wallace's victory speech, imploring him to help her escape.
-Unfortunately, the taxi they get into to get away is driven by Daniel, who takes them in an airborne ride back to the tree.
+Unfortunately, the taxi they get in to get away is driven by Daniel.
+He takes the taxi airborne only to crash it into the original tree from the beginning of the story.
 At the stroke of midnight, Wallace is left with Jennifer's lifeless body, while two plumes of smoke watch.
 Before they return to the tree, Jennifer asks to watch Wallace's torment.
 While Daniel gloats, Jennifer reclaims her body, explaining to Wallace, "Love is stronger than witchcraft."
-She quickly puts the top back on the bottle of liquor her father is hiding in, keeping him drunk and powerless.
-Years later, Wallace and Jennifer have children, and the housekeeper enters to complain about their youngest daughter, who enters pretending to ride a broom, to which Jennifer comments that "We're going to have trouble with that one."
+She quickly puts the cork into the bottle of liquor her father is hiding in, keeping him drunk and powerless.

+Years later, Wallace and Jennifer have children.
+The housekeeper enters to complain about their youngest daughter, who enters pretending to ride a broom, to which Jennifer comments "We're going to have trouble with that one."